Timesteppers API

 | High accuracy | RK443 | More stages, higher order |

-| Diffusion-dominated | SBDF2 | Implicit diffusion |
+| Diffusion-dominated | SBDF2 | A-stable implicit diffusion, one solve per step |

-| Smooth high-order integration | RK443 or SBDF3/SBDF4 | Higher formal order; multistep methods require startup history |
+| Smooth high-order integration | RK443 or SBDF3/SBDF4 | Higher formal order; the multistep members need startup history and are only A(α)-stable |

-| Classic incompressible DNS IMEX | RKSMR | SMR explicit-third/implicit-second accuracy profile |
+| Classic incompressible DNS IMEX | RKSMR | SMR explicit-third / implicit-second accuracy profile |

-| Diagonal Fourier linear operator | Diagonal IMEX family | Per-mode implicit division avoids a global sparse solve |
+| Diagonal Fourier linear operator / GPU | DiagonalIMEX family | Per-mode implicit division avoids a global sparse solve (needs an attached SpectralLinearOperator) |

 Performance